 Cultural Shift Ability of leaders to instigate change; an openness to fail, but learn and improve and ultimately succeed.
 The LDO features as learning outcome 2: Enhance our ability to lead change and deliver improvements GAP: Clarity over how this will be recorded and reported or evaluated.
 Lead / date.
-Oditural Office Recruitment processes that focus on the appointment based on alignment to the Trust's Values GAP: Clarity over precisely how we ensure that all recruitment includes this 'test' to ensure appointees have values that align to those of the Trust - lead / date A workforce with volunteers, patient safety partners and members that is truly representative of the communities we serve - this would include number of as well as diversity and representation within these cohorts.
+Recruitment processes that focus on the appointment based on alignment to the Trust's Values GAP: Clarity over precisely how we ensure that all recruitment includes this 'test' to ensure appointees have values that align to those of the Trust - lead / date A workforce with volunteers, patient safety partners and members that is truly representative of the communities we serve - this would include number of as well as diversity and representation within these cohorts.
 GAP: Collation and presentation of related numbers, action plans for increased numbers and analysis of numbers in comparison to our communities - lead / date.
-Representation within our colleagues Working in this area to ensure that we: Understand the current profiles and agree focus of action to address any identified shortfall. (as above) Confirm communication methods (two-way) and frequency to achieve engagement including the engagement through the Staff Networks (new Carers Network to launch in February 2025) and via Trust People Council (TPC) (established from July 24)
+Representation within our colleagues Working in this area to ensure that we: Understand the current profiles and agree focus of action to address any identified shortfall.(as above) Confirm communication methods (two-way) and frequency to achieve engagement including the engagement through the Staff Networks (new Carers Network to launch in February 2025) and via Trust People Council (TPC) (established from July 24)

-Assurance - How will we kr now the controls are working?
-Otrata va Dan vara a Dan arta an valata di (annusia a) dalli annalala a Plan L/Hood Strategy Progress Reports on related (promise) deliverables: o Promise 4 (Quality - Quality and Safety Plan) o Promise 5 (Board - Quality and Safety Plan) Board - Promise 6 (PHPIP - Equity and Inclusion Plan) Promise 8 (PHPIP - Equity and Inclusion Plan) Promise 10 (PHPIP - Equity and Inclusion Plan) September / November 2024 / Jan 25 (shows 5 Management reporting to Committee or Board or via Promise 11 (PHPIP - Equity and Inclusion Plan) Promise 26 (POD - People and Teams) recent movements CLE and its Groups captured within the Promises and Priorities Scorecard 6 (For each identified measure of success, Plan - confidence of having a plan; L/Hood - of delivery) - see key.
-PHPIP Committee: Nov 24 - Paper E: P6, P8, P10, P11 - what needs to PHPIP Committee - Nov 24 8 1 happen and by when to move to an Amber/Green position against each success measure.
+Assurance - How will we kn ow the controls are working?
+Plan L/Hood Management reporting to Committee or Board or via CLE and its Groups Strategy Progress Reports on related (promise) deliverables: Promise 4 (Quality - Quality and Safety Plan) Promise 5 (Board - Quality and Safety Plan) Board - 4 Promise 6 (PHPIP - Equity and Inclusion Plan) Promise 8 (PHPIP - Equity and Inclusion Plan) Promise 10 (PHPIP - Equity and Inclusion Plan) Promise 11 (PHPIP - Equity and Inclusion Plan) Promise 26 (POD - People and Teams) September / November 2024 / Jan 25 (shows recent movements 5 captured within the Promises and Priorities Scorecard 6 (For each identified measure of success, Plan - confidence of having a plan; L/Hood - of delivery) - see key.
+PHPIP Committee: Nov 24 - Paper E: P6, P8, P10, P11 - what needs to PHPIP Committee - Nov 24 8 ł happen and by when to move to an Amber/Green position against each success measure.
 10

-PHPIP Committee - January 2025 - received a report on Promise 6 - Poverty Proofing PHPIP Committee - Jan 25 11 26 1 1 PHPIP Strategic Delivery Risk Report relating to the oversight and management of this strategic delivery risk (each meeting) May 24 / July 24 September 24 / November 24 / January 2025 • IQPR reporting improvements in sickness absence turnover rates and complaints; IQPR to CLE / Committees and Board (November 2024) Sick T/O Comp 5.9%; ab target of 9.5%; be target of 5.1% low Improved WRES data POD Committee - October 24 Continu needing ues to be a g concerte and action Patient and wider community partner feedback - Care Opinion launched (patients and carers) GAP: Analysis of responses via Care Opinion including those leading to action - confirmation of method, frequency and lead / date; Other broader mechanisms to be confirmed Care Group Delivery meetings in 2024 featured Care Opinion Care Opinion within February 25 Board Timeout - analysis, trends, headline, themes.
+PHPIP Committee - January 2025 - received a report on Promise 6 - Poverty Proofing PHPIP Committee - Jan 11 25 26 1 1 PHPIP Strategic Delivery Risk Report relating to the oversight and management of this strategic delivery risk (each meeting) May 24 / July 24 September 24 / November 24 / January 2025 IQPR reporting improvements in sickness absence turnover rates and complaints; IQPR to CLE / Committees and Board (November 2024) Sick T/O Comp 5.9%; above target of 5.1% 9.5%; below target of 10% Improved WRES data POD Committee - October 24 needin ues to be area ig concerted and action Patient and wider community partner feedback - Care Opinion launched (patients and carers) GAP: Analysis of responses via Care Opinion including those leading to action - confirmation of method, frequency and lead / date; Other broader mechanisms to be confirmed Care Group Delivery meetings in 2024 featured Care Opinion Care Opinion within February 25 Board Timeout - analysis, trends, headline, themes.
 Led by CEO of Care Opinion Internal Feedback Leadership Development Offer Feedback and Evaluation (via Education and Learning CLE Group) - Cohort 1 launched January 2025 / Cohort 2 launches April 2025 This feedback will secure confirmation that our leaders have the necessary skills and experience linked to the work with our communities, in particular via the following two of the research and evaluation questions.
 Research and Evaluation planned outputs (via K Williamson) April and October 2025 and April and September 2026.